slevey087/plugin-please/readme.md

     var settings = {} // use this to store settings

     return {
-        name: "awesome-plugin", // defaults to filename
+        name: "awesome-plugin", // defaults to filename, sans file extension (eg. awesome-plugin, not awesome-plugin.js)

-        priority: 101, // default is 100
+        priority: 101, // default is 100.
+Higher priority plugins will initialize first on .initAll.
+And, hook priority inherits from plugin priority unless overwritten.

         init(...args){
-            // this function will be run when .init() is called, and when .require() is called and the plugin isn't already active
+            // this function will be run when .init() is called, and when .require() is called if the plugin wasn't already active
         },

         require(...args){